seranovic/semester1/README.md

 ## Send/Retrieve Data

-You have to clone this repository via dirac, as bead50 and bead67 don't have internet access.
+You have to clone this repository via i42.

 Use rsync from your local machine to copy files to/from the server:
 ```